callumcanavan/irish-asr/README.md

 # Irish ASR

-Automatic Speech Recognition for the Irish language
+Automatic Speech Recognition for the Irish language.